-LVN jobs are projected to grow at a faster-than-average rate of 11 percent.
+LPN jobs are projected to grow at a much-faster-than-average rate of 9 percent.
 This field is forecast to continue its growth because of an aging generation of baby boomers.
-Find out more about what a career in vocational nursing looks like. *Source: bls.gov/ooh/healthcare/licensed-practical-and-licensed-vocational-nurses.htm 2018-2028
+Find out more about what a career in practical nursing looks like.

 - Long-term care facilities

 - Home health agencies